Bonjour les amis

 Delicious, Robust Cuisine

 Passerelle’s menu boasts traditional bistro favorites and rustic contemporary dishes, all featuring fresh ingredients as influenced by the season.
-Iconic French specialties such as Mussels Passerelle, Croque Monsieur, Ratatouille, Escargot and Frites & Remoulade are served alongside comfort dishes like the Bistro Burger, Chicken or Tuna Salad Baguette, Nicoise Salad and Shrimp En Cocotte.
-Lighter sweets such as Trio of Sorbet with Berries and Lemon Crème Brulee provide the perfect ending to any meal.
+Iconic French specialties such as Mussels Passerelle, Croque Monsieur, Ratatouille, Escargot and Frites & Remoulade are served alongside comfort dishes like the Bistro Burger, Chicken or Tuna Salad Baguette, Nicoise Salad and Shrimp en Cocotte.
+Lighter sweets such as Trio of Sorbet with Berries and Lavender Crème Brulee provide the perfect ending to any meal.

 Make plans to join us for an amazing meal soon.